-Before proceeding any further, though, I would be remiss if I didn’t mention a couple of very important points.
-Never ever eat anything you have not identified as actually edible with 100% certainty.
-Many edible plants bear an astonishing resemblance to less palatable or even poisonous counter parts.
+Never eat anything you have not identified as actually edible with 100% certainty.
+Many edible plants bear an astonishing resemblance to less palatable or even poisonous counterparts.

-For simplicity’s sake I am going to focus on the five most common weeds of the edible variety sprouting in my yard/garden here in the Midwest.
+For simplicity’s sake, I am going to focus on the five most common weeds of the edible variety sprouting in my yard/garden here in the Midwest.
 Many of them can be found throughout North America, Europe, and Asia.
 What is edible will vary depending on your geographic area.

 Once you are certain that you are definitely dealing with the edible weed variety, be sure to only harvest from areas that have not been treated with any kind of pesticides or from areas where animals (generally Fido) eliminate.

 While dandelions are a nuisance to any homeowner desiring a pristine lawn, they are also among the most nutritious greens you can find in your own yard.
-Dandelion greens are high in fiber, vitamins C and B 6, thiamine, riboflavin, calcium, iron, potassium,and manganese.
+Dandelion greens are high in fiber, vitamins C and B 6, thiamine, riboflavin, calcium, iron, potassium, and manganese.
 Other nutrients present in dandelion greens include folate, magnesium, phosphorus, and copper.
 When harvesting dandelion greens, go for the new tender shoots, which are a lot less bitter.
-For a little more hard-core weed harvesting you can roast the roots for a strong tea that makes a fine caffeine free coffee substitute.
+For a little more hard-core weed harvesting you can roast the roots for a strong tea that makes a fine caffeine-free coffee substitute.
 While I have not made the dandelion root coffee for myself, I know it is a pretty tasty alternative when you are trying to quit coffee.
 You can purchase ready-made dandelion coffee from several brands like Teeccino or Dandy Blend.

 Check this website for more in-depth information on the benefits of this common green.